Johan-VM/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/histograms-1.png)<!-- -->

-It can be seen that there's not a notorious difference between the activity patterns of weekdays and weekends.
+It can be seen that the average number of steps taken on weekends is higher than that on weekdays.